 A hidden gem of the Comox Valley among so many more!
 Mt Becher is a great hike expressible for all ages to explore.
-As we set off for a day in the hills, we met friendly hikers, mountains of blueberries, the beautiful textures of the sub alpine terrain.
-After being away from the coast, working up north for the summer I had forgotten how beautiful this landscape truly is.
+As we set off for a day in the hills.
+We met friendly hikers, mountains of blueberries, and beautiful textures of the sub alpine terrain.
+After being away from the coast, working up north for summers, I had forgotten how beautiful this landscape truly is.
 Camera in toe and so many blueberries, we were filled up with gratitude as we neared the peak.
-And as much as I want to hold on to summer a little longer, there is so much beauty out there regardless of the date:) Happy Fall!
+And as much as I always want to hold on to summer a little longer, there is so much beauty out there regardless of the season:) Happy Fall!

 The west side of Comox Lake is the farthest north on Vancouver Island, the Arbutus and Manzenita grow.
 With mossy rocky out crops the is a unique landscape in the area because of its biodiversity.
 Hanging thick in the fog this November has been a wet one, but in a place like this, gives us reason to appreciate the moisture.
 Vibrant moss and lichen seem to glow in the low light on these overcast afternoons.
 And my faithful companion is always up for an adverture.

 Starry nights and a fruitful afternoon = heart magic with good friends in wild places

 I'm soooo glad I got to spend your 14th Birthday with you!!!
 It's hard to believe I've known you your whole life and don't get to spend near enough time together.
 You are such a strong + beautiful little woman!
 I was honored to document this wondrous evening.

 What started with a couple of movies, including Grease and Bridesmaids, these ladies finished off the evening with a trip to one of Layla's favorite swimming spots.